Damola1992/lloyds_openweatherapi_task/README.md

 or whichever city they are in.

 * If the city does not exist (not found), an appropriate error is returned to the user

+* In order to run the code, the user must create a file called api_secret.ini (emphasis on not storing this in version control software for security reasons) with the content:
+> ; api_secret.ini
+>  [openweathermap]
+>  owm_api_key=<api-key>

+* This gives the user access to the openweather api.